rediskazavr/rediskazavr/README.md

 Programming is my hobby =)

-I am interested in development in programming languages such as (C, C++)
+I am interested in development in programming languages such as (C++, Rust, JavaScript)
 At the same time, I have fun playing games
 > I'm using [Ubuntu Hyprland](https://github.com/JaKooLit/Ubuntu-Hyprland)